Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Clawitzer.md

 ---
 Ability1: Mega Launcher
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME693.png
+BookShinyImageName: HOME693_s.png
 BoxSprite: SRD-BoxSprite-clawitzer.png
+DexCategory: Howitzer Pokemon
+DexDescription: "They can be seen swimming backwards using their launcher as A propulsor,\
+  \ but they usually stay at the bottom of the sea.
+Their meat is tough and bitter\
+  \ so people don\u2019t use them as food anymore."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 13
+  Feet: 4.3
+  Meters: 1.3
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-clawitzer.png
 Learnset: '[[SRD-Clawitzer-Learnset]]'
 Legendary: 'No'
 Name: Clawitzer
 Number: 693
+PrimaryEggGroup: Water 1
+SecondaryEggGroup: Water 3
 Sprite: clawitzer.png
 Type1: Water
 Type2: ''
+Weight:
+  Hectograms: 353
+  Kilograms: 35.3
+  Pounds: 77.8
 ---

 #PokeroleSRD/Pokedex